knlrvr/ttrpcompanion/README.md

 <a name="notes"></a>
 ## Notes
 > TTRPCompanion is currently undergoing a massive redo in design & functionality.
-The first look into this is available in v2.0.
+The first look into this is available in v2.0, with MUCH more to come.
+Stay tuned!

 <a name="acknowledgements"></a>
 ## Acknowledgements